 Eight months after being adopted, Logen felt secure enough to move into his own apartment and is doing great.
 He’d weaned himself off all of his psychiatric medications, gotten a job, and enrolled in welding school.
 The thing that made all of that possible?
 Knowing he will always have a home and family when he needs them.

 “It’s so important for people to realize that teens, even those who are over 18, need a family just as much as an eight-year-old,” Joy says.
-Adult adoption is a seldom-discussed topic, but it happens more than you think, like with this woman who was adopted at 41 years old.

 “Our adoption story may have tragedy in it, but it is ultimately one of love and success”

 Laurie A. Couture adopted her son, Brycen, in 2005, when he was 11, from the foster care system.
 He had suffered severe abuse, neglect, loss, and trauma, and had lived in at least two residential facilities and up to 13 different foster and respite homes before finding his forever family with her.
 Yet, despite all the challenges, the pair immediately bonded, she says.

 Due to his early experiences, Brycen was disabled by severe Post Traumatic Stress Disorder with dissociative features and by Reactive Attachment Disorder; he was also on the autism spectrum.
 To give him the intensive attention, love, and involvement that he desperately needed, Laurie decided to homeschool him.
 She soon learned that Brycen was a loving, exceptionally bright, and creative child, and through that love and attention, he became eager to learn and to help others.

 “Brycen was a passionate musician, songwriter, and artisan, and I built my career and my life around his many projects, events, and live performances,” she says.
 “He started his first business at age 12 and later sold his handcrafted medieval chain mail.
 He was brilliant and had insights beyond his years.”